catalinberta/reactjs-playground/README.md

 # ReactJS Playground

-A setup where multiple mini playgrounds called `modules` are build.
+A setup where multiple mini playgrounds called `modules` are built.

 Modules are self-contained mini-apps that have their own providers, therefore, are standalone from the other modules/components.

-The purpose of each module is to test a certain concept or technology.
+The purpose of each module is to test a certain concept or library. (see module list below)

-### Prerequisites
+## Prerequisites

 1. Install nvm:
    ```